aj-cruz/ansible-nxos/README.md

 I made the following modifications to my ansible.cfg file to support the playbook:
 - host_key_checking=False
 - command_timeout=45
-(Every now and the one of my tasks that pipe output to json was taking a bit longer than the default 30 seconds)
+(Every now and then one of my tasks that pipe output to json was taking a bit longer than the default 30 seconds)

 # SUPPORTED NXOS CONFIGURATIONS
 The playbook currently supports the following configurations: